 Property taxes (Municipal Taxes) are supposed to be only ¼ of 1% of the declared value.
-Thus for every $100,000, the property tax is only $250 ANNUALLY.
+Thus for every $100,000, the property tax is supposed to be

 Unfortunately the Costa Rican government is not receiving what they should for property taxes, usually because of pre-registered values and the neighbors pressure to "not rock the boat."

 Coincidentally this percentage is about the same to purchase home-owners insurance, and yet many choose NOT to have it.